OctopusDeploy/blog/blog/2019-09/istio/istio-destinationrule/index.md

 ---
 title: Exploring Istio - The DestinationRule resource
-description: In this blog post we'll dive into the major features of the DestinationRule resources
+description: In this blog post we’ll dive into the major features of the DestinationRule resources
 author: matthew.casperson@octopus.com
 visibility: public
 published: 2020-01-01